Cincom

 A few legitimate options can get the prospect to say yes quickly but overwhelming them with all manner of possibilities will just confuse things.
 CPQ is helpful in this regard by identifying what constitutes a real option and what is just another way of doing the same thing.

-5- Include the basic elements of a contract– A proposal is indeed a contract.
+A proposal is indeed a contract.
 If things fall apart after the sale and if the buyer and seller find themselves in court, you can be sure that the proposal will be part of the discovery documents related to the case.

 Again, this is where brevity and accuracy are most useful.
 What are you offering?
 What is the consideration involved for the product or service?
 Who is obligated to do what and what limits are agreed to in terms of performance of any of these elements?